Stanford-AIMI/RRG24/index.md

 ## 1. Task Overview

+Given one or multiple chest x-rays from one study, the participants must generate the corresponding radiology report.

+In the scope of this task, two sections are considered: findings and impression.
+Each section will have their own separate evaluation and leaderboard.
+These sections may be produced using either a single system or two distinct systems.

 ### 1.1 Rules
 > All participants will be invited to submit a paper describing their solution to be included in the [Proceedings of the 23rd Workshop on Biomedical Natural Language Processing (BioNLP) at ACL 2024](https://aclanthology.org/venues/bionlp/).
 If you do not wish to write a paper, you must at least provide a thorough description of your system which will be included in the overview paper for this task.
 Otherwise, your submission (and reported scores) will not be taken into account.